-- Students must meet all the requirements of their home program. - Students must successfully complete a total of 1.0 fullcourse equivalent (FCE): - KMD1001H (0.5 FCE); - 0.5 elective FCE related to knowledge media and design.
+- Students must meet all the requirements of their home program. - Students must successfully complete a total of 1.0 fullcourse equivalent (FCE): - KMD1001H Theory and Methods in Knowledge Media Design; - 0.5 elective FCE related to knowledge media and design.
 Courses are subject to availability. - Students must attend two KMDI Speaker Series Lectures during one academic year of their degree program.
-Attendance will be monitored and appear on the transcript as KMD2100Y (Credit/No Credit). - Students must submit a portfolio that includes completed student coursework and research in knowledge media design.
+Attendance will be monitored and appear on the transcript as KMD2100Y Master's Seminar. - Students must submit a portfolio that includes completed student coursework and research in knowledge media design.
 The collaborative specialization committee will review all portfolios for their quality and contribution to the area of knowledge media design.
 Students' thesis will be a component of their portfolios. - The thesis in the participating degree program should be relevant to the area of knowledge media design, as approved by the home graduate unit and the collaborative specialization committee. - Collaborative specialization courses may be taken as electives for the purpose of satisfying home program requirements.